 The intention of Paint has always been to bring digital drawing/painting to the masses, and that’s exactly what it did.
 As a child, I, like many others, dipped my toe into the waters of digital design by creating countless (and mostly shit) pieces of “art” using Paint.

 Most people who continue to show an interest in digital art will graduate to more powerful software, such as Adobe Illustrator or Photoshop.
-Conversely, other thrive on its limitations.
+Conversely, others thrive on its limitations.

 The choice to bring 3D capabilities to Paint is interesting.
 Microsoft has a long history of creating pioneering products but either getting them horribly wrong or launching them at a time when the market really wasn’t ready for them.

-Apple, on the other hand, have a history of creating less pioneering projects, but just getting it right.
-With that in mind, it’s interesting that Steve Jobs actually had the notion of bringing 3D modelling to the masses way back in the 80’s when he the majority shareholder of Pixar, which had not yet begun to make blockbuster animated films.
+On the other hand, Apple has a history of creating less pioneering projects but just getting it right.
+With that in mind, it’s interesting that Steve Jobs actually had the notion of bringing 3D modelling to the masses way back in the ’80s when he the majority shareholder of Pixar, which had not yet begun to make blockbuster animated films.

 All these decades later, could the world finally be ready for simple and accessible 3D modelling software?